draveness/DKNightVersion/README.md

 And run `rake` in terminal under folder `Pods/DKNightVersion`.

+> This ruby script is based on the Cocoapods components [`Xcodeproj`](https://github.com/CocoaPods/Xcodeproj).
+If there is no method error, you should install it first or run `bundle install` in `DKNightVersion` folder.

 This command will automatically do everything for you.

 ## Using default night version